rrelledge/redislabs-docs/content/rc/security/vpc-peering.md

         - In your environment, run the *gcloud* CLI command provided in the VPC peering popup.

 Now the VPC Peering request is accepted.
-Its status in the VPC Peering tab in the Redis Cloud subscription is updated to 'Peer Established'.
+Its status in the VPC Peering tab in the Redis Enterprise Cloud subscription is updated to 'Peer Established'.